The 71st Annual Golden Globe Awards Recap

 Although this film and T.V. awards presentation seems like a very glamorous preliminary ceremony leading to the Oscars, it must be pointed out: the annual Golden Globes have raised over $15 million in the last 20 years, with proceeds directed to charities (associated with entertainment,) along with funding scholarships and other programs, building a brighter future for possible T.V. and movie superstars.

-As if it wasn’t enough to have pre-parties and then the magnificent Golden Globes, afterwards the major studios threw huge parties that had stars bouncing between the HBO party, InStyle party, NBC party, and the Weinstein party.
-All in all it was a wild and extravagant evening.
+As if it wasn’t enough to have pre-parties and then the magnificent Golden Globes, afterward the major studios threw huge parties that had stars bouncing between the HBO party, InStyle party, NBC party, and the Weinstein party.
+All in all, it was a wild and extravagant evening.

-A special thanks is extended to H.F.P.A.’s members around the globe who review over 300 films and interview more than 400 directors, writers, and actors; making this Hollywood production an extraordinary success.
+A special thanks are extended to H.F.P.A.’s members around the globe who review over 300 films and interview more than 400 directors, writers, and actors; making this Hollywood production an extraordinary success.

 Congratulations to H.F.P.A.’s President Theo Kingma, its officers, and board of directors for their exceptional work and never-ending devotion to furthering the cause of developing, nurturing, and awarding talent continuously portrayed in films and T.V. shows every year.

 Click here for a list of winners